 In the government-wide financial statements, restricted net positions are legally restricted by outside parties for a specific purpose.
-Invested in capital assets, net of related debt, represents the ETSB's investment in the book value of capital assets, less any outstanding debt that was issued to construct or acquire the capital asset.
+Net investments in capital assets represents the ETSB's investment in the book value of capital assets, less any outstanding debt that was issued to construct or acquire the capital asset.